blazejulanowicz/developer-journal/README.md

 ```shell
 $ docker-compose up --build
 ```
-This will make sure your data is not lost, and you can use the new version of software.
+This will make sure your data is not lost, and you will be able to use newer version of web app.

 ## Technology stack